What is Jisc?

 Funding from Other Sources

 Jisc partner institutions have varying eligibility criteria for studies which are funded by other sources.
-For example, if a study is funded by the National Institute for Health and Care Research, it may not be eligible for Jisc coverage, but this depends on the institution and individual manuscript.
+For example, if a study is funded by the National Institute for Health and Care Research, it may not be eligible under this agreement, but this depends on the institution and individual manuscript.

 How do Eligible Authors Request an APF Waiver?